txemasv/ghibli-films/README.md

 The App shows an interactive list with all films of Studio Ghibli.
 Touching one item on the list, you can see the film details.

-The objective of this project is to share a complete example on Android to create a Json Rest API Client using good design practices.
+**The objective** of this project is to share a complete Android example to create a Json Rest API Client using good design practices.

 ## Key Features
 - Collapsing tool bar layout.